umangtdesai/MBE-Data-Analysis/Jinghang_Yuan/README.md

 ## Datasets

-1.Cambridge Property
+1.Property

-2.Cambridge Transportation
+2.Center

-3.Cambridge recreation
+3.PoliceStation

-4.Cambridge Traffic
+4.School

-5.Non_Public_Schools
+5.CenterPool

 ### Narrative

-All these five data sets are about Cambridge, we use them in order to find out the factor that influences the value of properties.
-We could combine the address of propertie, schools, bus stops, parking lot and receation spots together to answer how the value of properties could be affected.
-We may also find out how will the value of properties increase/decrease if there are more/less transportation, recreation and schools nearby.
+Boston is a beatiful city, many people live here.
+We find that the properties in different area have totally different value.
+So finding out the factor that influences the value of properties is an interesting topic.
+We could combine the location of propertie, schools, community centers, police stations and community center pools together to figure out how the value of properties could be affected.
+We may also find out how will the value of properties increase/decrease if there are more/less schools, community centers, police stations and community center pools nearby.